149. The Widow and her Sons

 Then she vented her frustration with her other son to another wall; it also collapsed.

-Then she complained about her daughters-in-law to the remaining two walls.
+Then she complained about her daughters-in-law to the two remaining walls.
+They collapsed.

-Standing in the heap of rubble, she felt happy at last and ready to go back home.
+Standing in the heap of rubble, she felt happy again, and ready to return home.

 Inspired by: Folktales from India, edited by A. K. Ramanujan